paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 * While the growth rate compared to lower base rates seems great, the next few years need significantly improved efforts to reach the hinterlands with financial services and focus on overall growth rather than the concentrated growth we see today.
 The key to avoiding conflicts in the future will be to ensure we enable prosperity to a larger section of our population quickly.

-* VC industry and risk capital have a role to play.
+* The VC industry and risk capital have a role to play.
 And India seems to be at an inflexion point where it can use as many risk-takers in terms of capital as we can gather.
-And the VC industry must look at boring sectors for investment and stop the fascination with Sand Hill Road.
+The VC industry must look at boring sectors for investment and stop the fascination with Sand Hill Road.
 There are clearly bigger problems to solve for.
 I explained this in my [previous blog](https://dineshpai.in/blog/venture-capital-in-2023-and-what-lies-ahead/).

-* As India digitizes, we need better cybersecurity measures that safeguard common investors and people, and not just focus on high value transactions.
+* As India digitizes, we need better cybersecurity measures that safeguard common investors and people, and not just focus on high-value transactions.
 The volume of transactions is a better metric to focus on.

-While this blog is probably more of a factsheet than anything else, I think personally it added lots of context in terms of financial services in India and how we stack up against other countries.
+While this blog is probably more of a factsheet than anything else, I think it added lots of context in terms of financial services in India and how we stack up against other countries.
 Hope this is useful for you too.

 Do share any thoughts and comments.
 And if any of the numbers are wrong, do let me know on [LinkedIn](https://www.linkedin.com/in/paidinesh1/) or [Twitter](https://twitter.com/dineshpaii).